lynnlangit/architects-who-code/Kata-2024/README.md

 3. Create alerts for doctors (abnormal patient device readings), create alert for IT (dashboard down)

 ### SOLUTION REQUIREMENTS:
-  - ACCURATE is extremely important, vital!
+  - ACCURATE data is extremely important, vital!
   - SECURE data, but *NOT* HIPPA / GDPR
   - PERFORMANT - near real-time
   - AVAILABLE - Always on (HA if any of 8 devices fails, keep going with others)